 Masks on.
 Masks off.

 Pseudo self is a survival mask, often developed in childhood from the feeling that who we really are is unlovable.
-Others create a false persona for power and control.
+Some people create a false persona for power and control.
 Think of the wolf pretending to be Little Red Riding Hood’s grandmother.

 The difficulty with pseudo self occurs when we lose touch with who we really are and our mask becomes permanent rather than something we choose to take off and put on.
 Creating a pseudo self and retreating behind it permanently means we’re never properly seen, never properly known, never properly connected.